CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy.md

   This resource manages an Admission Control policy, which provides instructions to the Falcon Kubernetes Admission Controller (KAC) about what actions to take on objects at runtime.
   API Scopes
   The following API scopes are required:
-  Falcon Container Image | Read & Write
+  Falcon Container Policies | Read & Write
 ---

 # crowdstrike_cloud_security_kac_policy (Resource)